navyasachdev03/EcoRide/README.md

     └── tailwind.config.js     # Tailwind CSS configuration file
 ```

+## Deployed Website

+The EcoRide application has been deployed on Vercel.
+It can be accessed through the following url: https://eco-ride.vercel.app

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request for any features, bugs, or enhancements.